blogmywiki/PyPlay/README.md

     Firework.mp3
     Typing.mp3

 You need to run PyPlay from the OS X Terminal by navigating to the directory where it and your audio files are.
-If you can't work out the path to the folder, find the folder in the finder, type 'cd ' in the Terminal and drag the folder into the Terminal window.
-Then type
+If you can't work out the path to the folder, find the folder in the finder, type `cd ` in the Terminal and drag the folder into the Terminal window.
+Then type `python pyplay` to run it.

-    python pyplay
-to run it.
+The program runs in a little terminal window.
+You enter a number to pick the track you want to play, it plays it and displays the 'out time' - the time when it will end.
+It will probably play long files but the display won't cope very will with audio files longer than an hour and the out times may be wrong.

 To do list
 ----------